 That has been a powerful image for us over the years.
-It comes form William Carey who blazed the trail to India in 1792 and saw his mission as a miner penetrating into a deep mine, which had never been explored, with no one to guide.
+It comes from William Carey, who blazed the trail to India in 1792, and saw his mission as a miner penetrating into a deep mine — which had never been explored, with no one to guide.
 He said to Andrew Fuller and John Ryland and his other pastor friends: “I will go down, if you will hold the rope.”
 And John Ryland reports: “He took an oath from each of us, at the mouth of the pit, to this effect—that ‘while we lived, we should never let go of the rope.’”
-(Peter Morden, Offering Christ to the World [Waynesboro, Georgia: Paternoster, 2003], 167)
+(Morden, Offering Christ to the World, 167).

-So what I am going to do, as part of our series on the 30-year theological trade marks of Bethlehem is give you ten biblical convictions that drive our commitment to global outreach — to world missions — at Bethlehem.
-And as I give you these I pray that that they will burn in your soul — for some of you as a God-given compulsion to go.
-And for others as a God-given compulsion to send.
+So what I am going to do, as part of our series on the thirty-year theological trademarks of Bethlehem, is give you ten biblical convictions that drive our commitment to global outreach — to world missions — at Bethlehem.
+And as I give you these, I pray that that they will burn in your soul — for some of you as a God-given compulsion to go.
+And for others, as a God-given compulsion to send.
 And when I am done, I will ask those with a compelling sense of God’s cross-cultural leading to come and let me pray for you.
 This one last time.

 Seeking the worship of the nations is fueled by the joy of our own worship.
 You can’t commend what you don’t cherish.
 You can’t proclaim what you don’t prize.
 Worship is the fuel and the goal of missions.

-3. People must be told about Jesus, because there is no salvation and no worship where the gospel of the crucified and risen Son of God is not heard and believed.
+People must be told about Jesus, because there is no salvation, and no worship where the gospel of the crucified and risen Son of God is not heard and believed.